Italy recorded 156 new deaths from the COVID-19

 The total death toll since the outbreak came to light on Feb.
-21 rose to 18,279, the Civil Protection Agency said, the highest in the world.
+21 now stands at 32,486, the agency said, the third highest in the world after those of the United States and Britain.

-The number of confirmed cases climbed to 143,626, the third highest global tally behind those of the United States and Spain.
+The number of confirmed cases amounts to 228,006, the sixth highest global tally behind those of the United States, Russia, Spain, Britain and Brazil.